hi-c-bucks/CAHOOTS_eda/README.md

 # CAHOOTS Diversion Analysis

 ## Overview
-This project analyzes the proportion of public safety calls in Eugene, Oregon that were diverted from police to the CAHOOTS crisis response team.
-The goal is to understand how this proportion changed over time, particularly before and after the onset of COVID-19.
+This project analyzes the proportion of CAD calls in Eugene, Oregon that were diverted from Eugene PD to CAHOOTS.
+The goal is to understand what the value of the proportion is and how this proportion changed over time, particularly before and after the onset of COVID-19.

 ## Project Structure
-- `cahoots_proj.ipynb`: Main notebook for data cleaning, transformation, and analysis.
+- `cahoots_proj.ipynb`: Notebook for data cleaning and analysis.
-- `data/`: Folder containing the call data (not included here due to size).
-- `figures/`: Contains exported plots for presentation.

 ## Setup & Dependencies
 This project was written in **Python 3.9+** using Jupyter Notebook.
 The following Python libraries are used: